spacedock-zero/SAMMI_Companion-extension/README.md

 ### **Song Recognition**
 Uses the Companion song fingerprinting engine to detect currently playing music from a device and set according variables within SAMMI.
 - **Variables**:
-  - **companion-songreco.songreco_lyric**: Variable that contains the current lyric (line) of the detected song currently playing, synced with playback, Companion will try to keep it as close as possible.
+  - **companion-songreco.lyric**: Variable that contains the current lyric (line) of the detected song currently playing, synced with playback, Companion will try to keep it as close as possible.
-  - **companion-songreco.songreco_lyrics**: Variable that contains the full lyrics of the detected song currently playing.
+  - **companion-songreco.lyrics**: Variable that contains the full lyrics of the detected song currently playing.
-  - **companion-songreco.songreco_track**: Variable that contains the details of the detected song currently playing, including title, artist, album, and cover art.
+  - **companion-songreco.track**: Variable that contains the details of the detected song currently playing, including title, artist, album, and cover art url.
 - **Extension Triggers**:
   - **companion-songreco**: Triggers whenever an update to data is received, from all of the above.